mikeroess/AdobeApplication/ThoughtsOnHandlingDeveloperFeedback.md

 I opened my Twitter account in 2008, mostly to engage with the anime journalism community online.
 When I started writing the AnimeNewsNetwork.com column in 2009 I got 3,000 new followers overnight.
 Although no one at ANN trained me to do so, I took it upon myself to interact with twitter users the same way I did with forum readers, by:
 - Using gentle good humor.
-- Killing them with kindess.
+- Killing them with kindness.
 - Not feeding the trolls.

 I also knew that the editors of AnimeNewsNetwork had my back.
-When someone even jokingly threatened physcial violence once, they were banned from the forum (with an explanation from the head of the company) before I saw the message.
+When someone even jokingly threatened physical violence once, they were banned from the forum (with an explanation from the head of the company) before I saw the message.
 The editors stepped in when the readers got too aggressive at times.
 It's important to plan in advance for that kind of scenario as well.
 In other words:
 - How does Adobe deal with customers making violent threats or stalking the Community Engineer?

 ## Twitter as a Resource

 Soon I found that, with enough followers, Twitter was a great resource for writing the column.
-At any time of day or night,  I could crowdsource answers to un-goolgeable questions \("Hey what was the title of that anime with the pirate cat?" etc.\).
+At any time of day or night,  I could crowdsource answers to un-goolge-able questions \("Hey what was the title of that anime with the pirate cat?" etc.\).

 A loyal Twitter following that feels a personal connection can be a great resource.
 For Adobe, a dedicated, respected community person could get helpful feedback, such as:
 - What's our top bug that you'd like to see squashed today?
 - Which new feature are you looking forward to most in the next update?
 - Who would like to beta test a pre-release API tomorrow?
 - Has anyone else gotten this error?
-If so when? \(Retweering errors from the community\)
+If so when? \(Retweeting errors from the community\)